 6) Load Cell Care – It is a good practice to warm up your load cell for 15 minutes before starting your testing.
 This provides enough time for the load cell to stabilize and provide consistent results.

-7) Consistency - The key to accurate and repeatable test results is consistency in the test setup, procedure and control of environmental conditions that may affect the physical properties of the material.
-The test setup should insure that the appropriate gage length, test speed, type of grips and results selected are the same.
-Insure that the specimen is inserted in the grips correctly and clamped securely.
+7) Consistency – The key to accurate and repeatable test results is consistency in the test setup, procedure and control of environmental conditions that may affect the physical properties of the material.
+The test setup should ensure that the appropriate gage length, test speed, type of grips and results selected are the same.
+Ensure that the specimen is inserted in the grips correctly and clamped securely.
 Control, if possible, the environmental conditions (i.e. temperature and humidity) to standard laboratory conditions or record the actual conditions when a test is performed.
 Variations in testing can result in poor data and data correlation issues.